A Saint Who Levels Up Through Necromancy

 Damn it.
 To think I’d be doing this again.

-Before the regression, Yujin had become the Lord of Death by taking in every scrap of knowledge stored in the Ring of Black Darkness.
+Before the regression, Yujin had become the Lord of Death by swallowing every last scrap of knowledge stored in the Ring of Black Darkness, and he remembered most of it.

 At my level, I can’t be free of the rules the System sets.